Luc-cpl/sonata/README.md

 ### Session Management

 Sonata provides a session interface that currently supports PHP's default session handling.
-To use it, register the `Sonata\SessionProvider` in your providers list.
+To use it, register the `Sonata\Sessions\SessionsProvider` in your providers list.

 ### Authentication Configuration